rixonmathew/rix_virtual_markets/README.md

  8. Terraform for Infrastructure as code (deploy to aws)
  9. Kubernetes for container orchestration
  9. Supporting different data stores like mysql, mongodb, cassandra etc.

+Some test changes to see how the pr can be reviewed from the ide